AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 ### What happens to a position getting liquidated?

-Liquidating a position means repaying part or the entirety of the vault's debt (agTokens) against the collateral it holds (ETH or any other collateral token), usually at a discount.
+Liquidating a position means repaying part or the entirety of the vault's debt (stablecoins) against the collateral it holds (ETH or any other collateral token), usually at a discount.

 After getting liquidated, a vault will either be empty, or both the amount of debt and collateral will have been reduced in a way that puts the Health Factor of the vault back above a healthy target.